 Holistic Admissions Policies

-Schools like McMaster use CASPer and MMI to evaluate more than just grades and scores.
+Schools like McMaster use tools like CASPer and the MMI to evaluate applicants beyond GPA and MCAT scores.

 Top 6 Easiest Medical Schools in Canada